 In addition, in fiscal 2002 we adopted Statement of Accounting Standards No. 142, "Goodwill and Other Intangible Assets".
 This statement eliminates the requirement to amortize indefinite-lived intangible assets and goodwill.
 It also requires an initial impairment test on all indefinite-lived assets as of the date of adoption of this standard and impairment tests done at least annually thereafter.
 As a result of adopting the standard as of October 1, 2001, amortization expense for the first quarter of fiscal 2002 was reduced by approximately \$5.4 million.
 The full year effect in fiscal 2002 is expected to exceed \$21.0 million.
-We completed our impairment analysis in the second quarter of 2002, taking into account additional guidance provided by EITF 02-07, "Unit of Measure for Testing Impairment of Indefinite-Lived Intangible Assets".
-As a result, a pre-tax impairment charge related to the value of tradenames in our German, French and United Kingdom consumer businesses of \$29.8 million was recorded as of October 1, 2001.
-After taxes, the net charge was \$18.5 million.
-There is no goodwill impairment as of the date of adoption.
-See Note 5 to the Condensed, Consolidated Financial Statements.
+The Company has not determined whether any of its goodwill is impaired.
+SFAS No. 142 requires that the existence of an impairment as of the date of adoption be identified by the end of the second fiscal quarter of the year of adoption and the amount of the impairment be recorded and reflected in the first quarter of adoption.